-Factors that can affect the efficiency of dynamic balancing
+What are the factors that can affect the efficiency of dynamic balancing?

 Many manufacturing factors can affect the efficiency of dynamic balancing, including material issues such as porosity, density, blowholes, and voids.
 Fabrication issues include eccentric machining, misshapen castings, and poor assembly.
 Distortion issues include temperature and aerodynamics changes and rotational stresses.
 These problems arise during the manufacturing process, while others arise during the machine’s operational life.

 Unbalance can occur during rotor fabrication due to many reasons – one of them is tolerances stack up.
 If a manufacturer combines a well-balanced shaft and rotor, the needed assembly tolerances may allow radial displacements.
 That leads to an imbalance condition.
 Keys and keyways additions contribute to the problem.